-Phase Synchronization: Doppler compensation was found to be effective at eliminating carrier frequency mismatches that result in sustained rotation of the TRM output over time.
+Phase synchronization.
+Doppler compensation was found to be effective at eliminating carrier frequency mismatches that result in sustained rotation of the TRM output over time.
 Still, a popular PLL approach4 for phase synchronization was used as a postprocessor to track slow phase variations and hence properly align the output constellation.
-Specifically, a loop filter similar to (16) is used to update the estimated phase θ , driven by the error signal $\Phi(n) = \text{Im}\{a(n)^ z(n) e^{-j\theta}\}$.
-Similarly to (18), local symbol decisions are used for computing $\Phi(n)$ upon entering decision-directed mode after the packet preamble.
-To simplify the comparison between different algorithms for ISI compensation (equalization, TRM, multichannel combining), the same reference-driven phase synchronization method is used throughout this work.
-More appropriate choices are available for carrier synchronization in practical systems when ISI mitigation does not rely on an external reference18.
+Specifically, a loop filter similar to Eq.
+(16) is used to update the estimated phase θ , driven by the error signal $\Phi(n)$ =Im{ $a(n)^z(n)e^{-j\theta}$ }.
+Similar to Eq.
+(18), local symbol decisions should be used for computing $\Phi(n)$ upon entering decision-directed mode after the packet preamble.
+To simplify the comparison between different algorithms for ISI compensation (equalization, TRM, and multichannel combining), the same reference-driven phase synchronization method is used throughout this work.
+More appropriate choices are available for carrier synchronization in practical systems when ISI mitigation does not rely on an external reference.18